-Now that you have done the hard work of bringing your little one into the world and you have recovered from giving birth, how do you move forward for your health and fitness goals?
-Stretching and regular exercise postpartum is great for helping your body recover and feel good during this time.
-While any kind of stretching is beneficial, there are some post-baby stretches better than others.
+Now that you have done the hard work of bringing your little one into the world and recovered from giving birth, how do you move forward with your health and fitness goals?
+Stretching and regular exercise postpartum are great for helping your body recover and feel good during this time.
+While stretching is beneficial, some post-baby stretches are better than others.
 I’ve compiled some of the best postnatal stretches to get you feeling relaxed and mobile.

-Also during pregnancy, there are some postural changes your body goes through that now need to be restored to non-pregnant life.
+Also, during pregnancy, your posture changes to accommodate the baby bump.
+Postpartum is a perfect time to correct these changes.
 Things like anterior pelvic tilt, kyphosis, lordosis, and forward head tilt are compensations our body has made for the extra weight during pregnancy.
 Stretching daily can help mitigate these postural imbalances and lessen the aches and pains.

 What Exercises are Safe Postpartum?